-With a literary output of two books a year, Herman Brusselmans (b.
-1957) has more than sixty books to his name.
-The majority describe the existence of one of his alter-egos, mostly a man without ambition who likes pubs, talking through the back of his neck, and girls.
-His work is typified by its substantial autobiographical content, with booze, sex, cigarettes and boredom as recurring themes.
-Together with Tom Lanoye and Kristien Hemmerechts, he represented a new generation of Flemish authors in the 1980s.
+With an output of two books a year, Herman Brusselmans (b.
+1957) has amassed an extensive literary oeuvre.
+The majority describe the existence of one of his alter egos, a man without ambition who likes pubs, talking through the back of his neck, and girls.
+His work is typified by its substantial autobiographical content, absurdism and humour, with booze, sex, cigarettes and boredom as recurring themes.
+Together with Tom Lanoye and , he represented a new generation of Flemish authors in the 1980s.